Flourishing in Florence

 Led by Nancy Sharp, MFA, Creative Nonfiction and Mark Earnest, MD, Flourishing in Florence promises personalized attention within a supportive and creative community.
 Prose, fiction and nonfiction writers welcome.

-• Advances flourishing, defined by The Kern National Network for Flourishing in Health (KNN) as a sense of wholeness--of being and doing and of realizing one's impact and potential
+• Advances flourishing, Defined by The Kern National Network for Flourishing in Health (KNN) as a sense of wholeness -- of being and doing and of realizing one's impact and potential

 • Deepens self-awareness and self-mastery